Most patients are not educated about their medications or the potential drug interactions that come with them.

 Follow-Up with Your Patients

-At the time of their office visit, patients may not have questions regarding their medications.
+At the time of their office visit, patients may not have questions regarding their medications or possible drug interactions.
 They feel the pressure you have on you to complete an office visit quickly and move on to the next patient.
 Therefore, your patients are trying to cram in as much knowledge as they can in the little time they have with you.

 And, they don’t know what they don’t know.
 Meaning, if they haven’t taken their medication yet, they don’t know what new symptoms will arise in the next few days or weeks.